 The health and wellbeing of our employees, clients, investors and communities is our priority.
-Consequently, due to the ongoing COVID-19 pandemic and related directives from public health and government agencies, this year's annual meeting (the "Meeting") of holders ("Shareholders") of common shares of the Corporation (the "Common Shares") will once again be held in a virtual only format via live audio webcast.
+Consequently, due to uncertainties related to the ongoing COVID-19 pandemic and changing public health measures, this year's annual meeting (the "Meeting") of holders ("Shareholders") of common shares of the Corporation (the "Common Shares") will once again be held in a virtual only format via live audio webcast.
 Shareholders will have the opportunity to attend the Meeting online in real time regardless of their location, and registered Shareholders and duly appointed proxyholders will be able to submit questions by typing them into the "ask a question" text box and to vote on a number of important matters.

-How will Shareholders be able to Attend and Participate at the Meeting?
+How will Shareholders be Able to Attend and Participate at the Meeting?